-Trade and other receivables comprise trade receivables and other receivables, claims resulting from advance payments to suppliers and value added tax recoverable.
+Trade and other receivables comprise trade receivables and other receivables, including advance payments to suppliers and value added tax recoverable.

-Trade and other receivables increased from EUR 57,305 thousand as at 31 December 2012 by EUR 39,721 thousand, or 69.3%, to EUR 97,026 thousand as at 31 December 2013.
-The increase was mainly due to a dynamic revenue growth in the fourth quarter of 2013.
-The proportion of outstanding trade receivables with an age of > 90 days was TEUR 10,444 or 19% of trade receivables as at 31 Dec 2013.
-As of the publication of this annual report, 97% of the overdue trade receivables were collected.
+Trade and other receivables increased from EUR 97,026 thousand as at 31 December 2013 by EUR 10,653 thousand, or 11.0%, to EUR 107,679 thousand as at 31 December 2014.
+The increase was mainly due to distributors' slower turnover ratio of trade receivables in the face of challenging retail environment.